 - Go to the tricycle station nearby and ask to be taken to Las Casas Filipinas De Acuzar (Gate 5 entrance).

-They have their in-house hotel sections that is beach fronting in which remains authentic to its Spanish-Filipino roots yet allows you to indulge in the comforts of modern amenities.
-Like flat screen TVs, A/C, mini fridge and Wifi.
+They have their in-house hotel sections that are beach fronting in which remains authentic to its Spanish-Filipino roots yet allows you to indulge in the comforts of modern amenities.
+Like flat screen TVs, A/C, mini-fridge, and Wifi.

 Option of beach-view room or plaza-view room

 One full granite bathroom with separate bathtub and shower